 - Topically-applied collagen cream

 Like with all supplements, you’ll also want to find out how much you can safely take.
 Studies have shown that you can safely consume between 2.5–15 grams of collagen.
-That said, it’s also important to follow the instructions on the label of your collagen supplement.
+That said, it’s also important to follow the instructions on the label of your collagen supplements.

 For a collagen supplement that is sustainably sourced and potently dosed for optimal benefits, we’ve got you covered.